avarbykira/avarbykira/README.md

 ### Hi there 👋

-I am a Computer Science Master's student 👨‍💻 live in Australia and China.
+I am a Computer Science Master's student 👨‍💻 live in Australia 🇦🇺 and China 🇨🇳

 ### 🔧 I’m currently working on...